John Ortell Kingston: Controversial practices

 Kingston was living plural marriage until his death; he had married at least 13 wives and had dozens of children.
+Believing in the superiority of his bloodline he had also married 2 half-sisters and 2 nieces.
+According to one of his children he had experimented incest with his cattle before turning to his children.
+Some of his sons continued to marry half-sisters and nieces.

 Throughout the 1940s and 50s, the state carried out an extensive campaign of legislation, raids and arrests in an attempt to break up plural families.
 For the Davis County Cooperative, this culminated in a Davis County Grand Jury investigation in 1959, 1960 described by the Ogden Standard-Examiner as "The polygamist hunting Davis County Grand Jury".
 This likely contributed to the Cooperative associating mostly within themselves, marrying within the group, including some consanguineous marriages.
 In the late 1990s, some non-members and ex-members began claiming the practice stemmed from theories of genetic purification.
 However, active members and recent independent research has more plausibly attributed the practice to "endogamous preference and the small size of the group’s population".
 Some of these marriages could be considered incestuous under Utah consanguinity laws.

 Kingston taught his followers to "seek their own direction" when choosing who to marry, and to marry within the legal age of consent.
 For many members, this meant choosing to marry just after reaching legal age, which at times has been somewhat controversial.
 The legal age of consent in Utah has historically increased from 14, to 15, now to 16 with court approval in 2019.
-Plural relationships with anyone under 18 is prohibited.
-For decades, the Cooperative has publicly joined with many others in speaking out against child-bride marriages and the DCCS has a policy encouraging its members to marry within the legal age of consent.
 In a recent lawsuit, defendants allege abuses occurred in some marriages in the group.
 Some defendants were as young as 16 when married, which is within the legal age of marriage in Utah.